-The negative effects of glycyrrhizic acid on T-production were first seen in this test-tube study, where the researchers found out that a very modest dose of glycyrrhetinic acid (hydrogenated version of glycyrrhizic acid), was able to significantly block testosterone production in isolated rat leydig cells, through inhibiting the activity of 17β-HSD enzyme, which is needed as a catalyst in testosterone production.
+The negative effects of glycyrrhizic acid on T-production were first seen in this test-tube study9, where the researchers found out that a very modest dose of glycyrrhetinic acid (hydrogenated version of glycyrrhizic acid), was able to significantly block testosterone production in isolated rat Leydig cells, through inhibiting the activity of 17β-HSD enzyme, which is needed as a catalyst in testosterone production.

 In other words, their testosterone levels were almost half of what they were before popping the licorice pills.

-Good news are that 4 days after discontinuation of the licorice-habit, their testosterone levels had returned back to baseline.
+Good news is that 4 days after discontinuation of the licorice-habit, their testosterone levels had returned back to baseline.